Skip to content

 Back to Blog

-high severity March 24, 2026 · scope unconfirmed
+high severity March 24, 2026 · 3 min read Unverified claim — what this is

 Winmate Inc. Listed by worldleaks Ransomware Group

 On March 24, 2026, Taiwan-based industrial hardware maker Winmate Inc. appeared on the leak site of the ransomware group World Leaks.
-The company, which supplies rugged tablets, panel PCs, and embedded systems used in medical, military, maritime, and transportation environments, had internal files exfiltrated during a ransomware attack.
+The company, which supplies rugged tablets, panel PCs, and embedded systems used in medical, military, maritime, and transportation environments, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose information was taken remains unknown, anyone whose personal or employment records were stored in Winmate’s systems could now be exposed.

-Confirmed Details from Reporting
+Reported Details from Reporting

 Public reporting indicates that World Leaks posted Winmate to its dark-web leak site on March 24, 2026.
 The listing states that internal files were exfiltrated before encryption.
 No sample data has been publicly released in the initial posting, and the precise volume or types of records taken has not been disclosed by either the victim or the attackers.
 Winmate has not yet issued a public statement confirming the incident or detailing what customer, employee, or partner information may have been inside the stolen files.